Captain Carrot and the Zoo Crew: The Dark Side of the Crew, Chapter 9: See Your Other Self

 “Mr. P!
 P.I.!”

-He was in an oubliette inside Fantastidrake’s laboratory, a lab that was now housed in the Z-Building’s garage, having been transported from the Menagerie Cage in their world in case they needed to beat a hasty retreat.
+He was in an oubliette, a dungeon pit within Fantastidrake’s laboratory, a lab that was now housed in the Z-Building’s garage, having been transported from the Menagerie Cage on their world in case they needed to beat a hasty retreat.
 The oubliette had been designed to hold the Iron Pig.
 Pig-Iron couldn’t stand up properly and could barely look around, and the high-tech gizmos he saw, he didn’t begin to understand.
 Little Cheese was below him, six inches tall and wearing rags.

 “Yeah, fine!
 I’m better than fine, actually!
 I got to ride on Katastrophe’s back till she went to sleep, and I gotta tell you… whoo!
-It was better than sex!”
+It was better than making whoopee!”

 “Uh… no, no. Not really.
 I just like to pretend.
 But I’m sure this was better.”